-If you’re doing a lot of copying, make sure you are pasting as either unformatted text, or using the tool which will remove formatting after pasting circled below.
+If you are doing a lot of copying, make sure you are pasting as either unformatted text, or using the tool which will remove formatting after pasting circled below.
 After you have the content in your document, then use a style to format it properly.

-Another good example of this trick is when I was running RFPs as an SE.
+Another good example of this trick is when I was running Requests For Proposals (RPFs) as a Systems Engineer.
 I would give anyone contributing a master copy of the RFP request, and a formatted copy of the material relevant to them.
 I would also send out a pdf master copy periodically, so they couldn’t edit that one by mistake.
 This made stitching the final response together much easier.

 There will come a time where you need to stitch these documents into one, and it is important to leave yourself time to do this.
 With practice, it will be a quick process.
 The first couple of times you do it, it may however take a couple times.
 I like to use a dual monitor approach, and pick one screen for editing, while I use the other screen for any source material.
 I also use this opportunity to review the material once again.

 Create Good Habits With Managing Long Microsoft Word Documents